shipra25jain/FashionMNIST/README.md

 # FashionMNIST
 Image Classification on FashionMNIST dataset
 CNN based model for image classification on Fashion-MNIST dataset.
 Best test accuracy - 94.55 percent.
 Regularization methods like Dropout, L2 regularization, Data Augmentation and Batch Normalization have been explored.
 This code supports python3, keras and tensorflow-v1 and runs on GPU and CPU machines.
+Please note that checkpoint of model trained on GPU cannot be used for inference on CPU.

 For SmallNet model training,